raphaelschwinger/PPUU-FerryGym/README.md

     * connect editor of choice to container
     * (if you are using vs code dont forget to install python extension)
 * preprocess data with `preprocess-dataset.ipynb', '/workspace/data/rev-moenk2' is the default data path (see below)
+* download pretrained models and large files with `git lfs pull`

 ## NN training:
 * recipes for different networks are located in `/model_recipes`